 Honestly, ever since I started making my own salsa it’s hard to go back to the jar.
 Something about making it yourself is just so great and you can make the flavors exactly to your liking.
 This one is measured a lot better than everything else so don’t you worry, you’ll be able to recreate this just fine.

-Get a ripping hot pan and toss in the following coated in olive oil and salt:
+Get a ripping hot pan and toss in the following

 - 1 White Onion chopped into 4 chunks